 Murray State University’s archaeological research has produced significant information about the Wickliffe Mounds site.
 Radiocarbon dates as well as other techniques have established a chronology for the Wickliffe Mounds archaeological site (15BA4): the Early Wickliffe period lasted from about A.D.
 1100-1175, the Middle Wickliffe period from about A.D.
 1175-1250, and the Late Wickliffe period from about A.D.
 1250-1350.

 The Wickliffe village was settled by Native Americans of the Mississippian culture and began as a small town surrounding a central plaza (where the parking lot is now), about A.D.
 1100.
 By about A.D.
-1175, they built the first stage of what became Mound B (the Architecture building), where the chief and his or her family probably lived.
+1175, they built the first stage of what became Mound B, where the chief and his or her family probably lived.

 Between A.D.
 1175 and 1250, the villagers built Mounds A (the Ceremonial Mound) and C (Burial Mound), added to Mound B, and may have begun some other mounds such as Mound D (the Lifeways building).
 The area covered by the village expanded, partly as families moved back to give room for the mounds, and perhaps partly due to a larger population.
 There are indications that trade increased during this period, especially between Wickliffe and the region around St. Louis, where Cahokia grew to be the largest Mississippian site.